Human Rights Advocacy in Action Practicum

 Prerequisite

-Prior or concurrent enrollment in International Law I: Introduction to International Law, International Human Rights Law, or the first year elective, International Law, National Security, and Human Rights, no later than the fall 2023 semester.
+Prior or concurrent enrollment no later than the fall 2024 semester in International Law I: Introduction to International Law; International Human Rights Law; the first year elective, International Law, National Security, and Human Rights; or the first year elective, Transnational Law and Practice.

 Full-time J.D. students must complete the required first-year program prior to enrolling in this course.
 Part-time or transfer students may enroll prior to completing Property or their first-year elective.